 Is having a transforming app idea in your mind enough for the creation of a mobile app Does it all it needs Certainly not!
 Implementing an app idea and going ahead with it requires a proper plan of action and without it, the app is bound to doom.
 Proper research and planning is the key to attain optimal and desired results.
 So think, think, and think Is the app idea you have in mind is cent percent unique & authentic Have you decided on your target audience?
 Will the audience be convinced with your app and would be keen on installing it as soon as it is out there in the app stores Well, the truth is, in all certainty, you can’t just determine the future of your mobile app, and what it would hold for it, as that’s not how things work.

 So, if you don’t want to put your money at risk, and rather would prefer playing safe, then is there a route that you can take with your app idea, without losing much?
 Well, in that case, there is this highly recommended idea, which is to build an MVP or say Minimum Viable Product.
-Now this mind need to invest some additional bucks, but stay assured of steering clear of the stressful situation at the time of app launch.
+Now, this mind needs to invest some additional bucks, but stay assured of steering clear of the stressful situation at the time of the app launch.

 What is MVP?